kkrt-labs/kakarot/README.md

 Here is the list of supported opcodes: [opcodes](docs/supported_opcodes.md)

+For the moment the list is maintained manually, but it will likely be generated automatically in the future.
+If you want to contribute, you can help us by adding the missing opcodes.
+And if you implement a new opcode, please update the list.

 ## 📚 Documentation

 Execution of a simple EVM bytecode program on Kakarot.